 Many routers come with USB ports that allow connection of external HDs.
 However, Time Machine is semi-restricted.
 You cannot back up to anything outside of an HFS+ disk, and it doesn't play nicely with non-Time Capsules.
 However, with a bit of terminal fun, you can use your own NAS storage device.
 You will want to start with stephenmorley's guide here based on levelofindirection.com.
 Read the first and check out the second.

 You'll need first to enable non-(officially)supported drives and then follow up with creating the sparse bundle manually.
 After that it's smooth sailing.

 Tip #6 - Show Time Capsule on Desktop/Finder Windows

-By default, owners of the Time Capsules may notice they no longer see the Time Capsule when its mounted.
-Simply go to your Finder Preferences and check your “Show Connected Servers” and “Show Connected Drives” and you’ll see the Time Machine as before.
+By default, owners of the Time Capsules may notice they no longer see the Time Capsule when it's mounted.
+Go to your Finder Preferences and check your “Show Connected Servers” and “Show Connected Drives” and you'll see the Time Machine as before.